rng-guy/NFSMWBartender/README.md

 &nbsp;

+The "Advanced" feature set **also lets you change** (in general)
+* which cop types increment / decrement the engagement count shown above the pursuit board.

+&nbsp;

 The "Advanced" feature set **fixes three bugs / issues**:
 * non-Strategy roadblock and Heavy / LeaderStrategy requests are no longer disabled in races,
 * early Strategy despawns or cancellations no longer stall the game from making new requests, and
-* the engagement count shown above the pursuit board now (accurately) counts chasing cops only.
+* the engagement count shown above the pursuit board now counts all tracked cops accurately.

 &nbsp;